eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 Once you have decided how you will be administering Codewind remotely, you can choose which installation procedure you need to follow:

-- to install both the remote Codewind instance and Keycloak simultaneously, see [deploying all-in-one](./remotedeploy-combo.html)
+- To install both the remote Codewind instance and Keycloak simultaneously, see [deploying all-in-one](./remotedeploy-combo.html)

 Or:

-- to install the remote Codewind instance and Keycloak individually, see [deploying components individually](./remotedeploy-single.html)
+- To install the remote Codewind instance and Keycloak individually, see [deploying components individually](./remotedeploy-single.html)

 Or:

-- to install the remote Codewind instance only and pointing to an existing Keycloak, see [deploying with an existing keycloak](./remotedeploy-existingkeycloak.html)
+- To install the remote Codewind instance only and pointing to an existing Keycloak, see [deploying with an existing keycloak](./remotedeploy-existingkeycloak.html)